• Skip to primary navigation

 © istockphoto.com / guenterguni

-The goal of this project is to improve the collection of data on the quantity and demographics of family labour in farming within a low-income setting.
+This project attempts to improve the collection of data on the quantity and demographics of family labour in farming within a low-income setting.
 It explores these issues by designing and implementing a “labour survey experiment” that measures and compares the impact of different methods of collecting agricultural household labour information.
 The objectives are twofold: to assess the accuracy of the traditional recall surveys and their effects on the analysis of agricultural productivity, and to explore the option of mobile phone updates as an intermediate approach.

 This project has the support of the World Bank research support budget, from a DFID-funded World Bank research program “Minding the (Data) Gap: Improving Measurements of Agricultural Productivity through Methodological Validation and Research” and from the Growth and Labour Markets in Low Income Countries Programme.